Call for Abstracts

 We are limiting the number of concurrent presentations this year, depending on the format and program requirements.

-The deadline for submissions is close of business Sunday September 15th 2019.
+The deadline for oral submissions is midnight Friday 25th October 2019.

 HOW TO SUBMIT